NCLEX Test Day Rules & What to Bring

 NCLEX-Style Scenario: Test Day Preparation

 Question: A nursing graduate is preparing for the NCLEX exam scheduled for tomorrow at 8:00 AM.
-The graduate arrives at the testing center and realizes they have brought their smartphone, a bottle of water, and their ATT email saved on their phone but not printed.
+The graduate arrives at the testing center and realizes they have brought their smartphone, a bottle of water, and their valid government-issued photo ID.
 Which action should the graduate take?

 C. Reschedule the exam for a later date

-D. Print the ATT at a nearby location before check-in time
+D. Leave to print a copy of the ATT email before check-in time

 View Answer & Rationale